ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/08-hash-table-implementation.md

         // Continue here like the add function above.
         ...

-A common mistake is to use the same resize operation as we did for stacks or heaps (see [@sec:sequences:dynamic-arrays;@sec:heaps:binary-heaps]), that is, to simply copy over values from the old to the new array.
+Second, we cannot use the same resize operation as normal dynamic arrays, that is, to simply copy over values from the old to the same position in the new array.
 But this does not work, because the *compression* function depends on the array size.
 Therefore we have to recalculate the table index before we add them to the new array.
 Easiest is to simply reuse the `add` operation above, like this: